It’s a good thing that dogs are such loving and wonderful companions, because they sure can be expensive.

 - For this fee, you’ll receive a 25% discount on virtually all of the services your vet provides (so long as it is a vet that participates in the Pet Assure program).
 There are a few things exempted from the program, such as boarding fees, medications or products you take home, off-site lab work, non-medical services, and grooming fees.

 That’s the gist of the program.
 Some additional important details include:

-Pet Assure doesn’t explicitly state that they service the entire US (nor is there any easy way to verify that they do), but it appears that they cover most metropolitan areas.
-At any rate, you can only use Pet Assure at participating vets, so it is a good idea to peruse the participating vets in your area before signing up.
+Pet Assure’s literature doesn’t explicitly state that they service the entire US (nor is there any easy way to verify that they do), but it appears that they cover most metropolitan areas.
+At any rate, pet parents can only use Pet Assure at participating vets, so it is a good idea to peruse the participating vets in your area before signing up.

 Pet Assure does provide a convenient way to invite non-participating vets to join the program, but there’s no guarantee that a given vet will decide to do so.

 Customer reviews for Pet Assure are pretty mixed.
-Some owners rave about the program, while others have found that it didn’t work well for their circumstances.
+Some owners gave positive reviews and raved about the program, while others found that it didn’t work well for their circumstances.